aut-datahub/awesome-ai/README.md

 # Contribution
 Let's Complete this awesome readme :)\
 Cause the lack of data and resources in this readme, we appreciate the new links and resources you introduce to us.
 Together we can do great jobs! so just don't hesitate and start your contribution.\
+\
+Contribution is so simple.
+There are two ways:
+1. open an issue and tell us about the resource
-Contribution is so simple. just you need to fork this repo and then add your desired resources (note that you have to follow the current format of text otherwise your PR will be rejected) or open an issue.
+2. fork this repo and then add your desired resources (note that you have to follow the current format of text otherwise your PR will be rejected)

 It's really easy, isn't it?